pgmpy/pgmpy/.github/ISSUE_TEMPLATE.md

 * Operating System

 ### Steps to reproduce
 Tell us how to reproduce this issue.
-Please provide the complete code if possible.
+Please provide a minimal reproducible code of the issue you are facing if possible.

 ### Expected behaviour
 Tell us what should happen